timmo001/iseries-api/README.md

 - GET `/` - Test the api is active

-- POST `/sql` - Run a single SQL command and get the result back in JSON:
+- POST `/sql` - Run an SQL command and get the result back in JSON:

   ```json
   {